Divine Retreat Centre UK – Official Website

 “Most blessed of women be Jael, the wife of Heber the Kenite, most blessed of tent-dwelling women.
 He asked for water, and she gave him milk; in a bowl fit for nobles, she brought him curdled milk.
 Her hand reached for the tent peg, her right hand for the workman’s hammer.
 She struck Sisera, she crushed his head, she shattered and pierced his temple.
 At her feet he sank, he fell; there he lay.
 At her feet he sank, he fell; where he sank, there he fell—dead,” (Judges 5:24-27).

 Jael is called the most blessed among the tent-dwelling women for her role in killing a wicked commander.
-As God’s instrument, she delivers Israel and fulfils the purpose God has for her.
-Two women bring victory to Israel because they allow God to use them.
-As women like Deborah and Jael, we need to be willing to step into the roles he has called us and to use the gifts he has given us.
-We must have faith in God and trust in him to deliver us, from whatever our situation may be.
+As God’s instrument, she delivers Israel and fulfills the purpose God has for her.
+Like women such as Deborah and Jael, we need to be willing to step into the roles He has called us to and to use the gifts He has given us.
+We must have faith in God and trust in Him to deliver us, from whatever our situation may be.

 Lessons from Deborah and Jael